ikbensiep/swatcheroo/README.md

 swatcheroo
 ==========

-v0.1: Hello Wrlod
+v0.1: Hello Wrlod!

-A tool to create Inkscape / GIMP color swatches in your browser.
+The idea of Swatcheroo is to create a tool to make Inkscape / GIMP color swatches in your browser.
+The current implementation consists of a plain html file with embedded svg to demonstrate the idea.
+It works.

 v0.2 TODO:
 - load, read svg xml from remote URL using <input>